CAMZYOS- mavacamten capsule, gelatin coated

 Females

 Advise females of reproductive potential to use effective contraception during treatment with CAMZYOS and for 4 months after the last dose.
-Use of CAMZYOS may reduce the effectiveness of CHCs.
-Advise patients using CHCs to use an alternative contraceptive method or add nonhormonal contraception [see Drug Interactions (7.2)].
+CHCs containing a combination of ethinyl estradiol and norethindrone may be used with mavacamten.
+However, CAMZYOS may reduce the effectiveness of certain other combined hormonal contraceptives (CHC).
+If these CHCs are used, advise patients to add nonhormonal contraception (such as condoms) during concomitant use and for 4 months after the last dose of CAMZYOS [see Drug Interactions (7.2)].

 8.4 Pediatric Use